-A Shapiro-Wilk Test compares if your data is normally distributed, one of the underlying assumptions for determining if your data is parametric.
+Normality is one of the assumptions of parametric tests.
 For more details on determining if your data is parametric see our detailed Parametric or Not Guide (PDF).

 Click Analyze > Descriptive Statistics > Explore